Pilgrimage for COP26

 Saint Barbara, whose altar sits in South Leith Parish Church, Scotland

-There is also an altar dedicated to St Barbara who had a very sad and sorry life – wanting to dedicate herself to Christ instead of marrying the man her father wanted her to (Dioscorus 7th century), she was tortured and her head was chopped off by said dad.
+There is also an altar dedicated to St Barbara who, we are told, had a very sad and sorry life.
+She wanted to dedicate herself to Christ, instead of marrying the man her father wanted her to (Dioscorus, 7th century), and so she was tortured and her head was chopped off by said dad.
 He got his comeuppance, apparently, being struck by lightening and reduced to ashes.
-She is, therefore, invoked in thunderstorms and is also the patroness of miners, although I am no sure why.
+She is, therefore, invoked in thunderstorms, and is also the patroness of miners although I am not sure why.
 (From the Britannica and Archdiocese of St Andrews on facebook).

 A beautiful clay memorial to those who were buried around the church, but in unmarked graves (2009), South Leith Parish Church, Scotland

 When excavating for the trams, they found mass graves.
 There were 50 per cent more bodies of women than men, and everyone was smaller and showed signs of malnourishment compared to the national average.
-An exhibition and book were made and it was posited that it had something to do with the plague and/or that they were from the workhouse.
+An exhibition and book were made and it was posited that their low weight had something to do with the plague and/or that they were from the workhouse.

-As a way of paying respect to the women whose names I discovered here, I read out a list of them, together with their relationships, but omitted the names of their male relatives.
-I was attempting to recognise how many there were who we know so little about, and the manner in which they were remembered.
+As a way of paying respect to the women whose names I discovered here, I read out a list of them to those I was walking with, together with their relationships, but omitted the names of their male relatives.
+I was attempting to recognise how many there were and about whom we know so little, as well as the manner in which they were remembered.

 I have used the original spelling from the graves.
 They are referred to by their maiden names.